AI for mortgage brokers

 Borrowers drip-feed documents for days

 Payslips, bank statements, IDs, tax returns, and living-expense evidence arrive across email, portals, and shared folders.
-The broker or processor keeps checking what is still missing.

 2. 02